 Or: A Series of Unfortunate Events…

-We also managed to pop our blow up mattress on a very sharp stick, break two holes through the bottom of our old tent with more sharp sticks (there were a LOT of sharp sticks, people), discover that the soil is really hard clay in some places (it took quite a bit of chopping and elbow grease to dig that firepit hole I’ll let you know), and other setting-up-camp hiccups.
+We also managed to: pop our blow up mattress on a very sharp stick; break two holes through the bottom of our old tent with more sharp sticks (there were a LOT of sharp sticks, people); discover that the soil is really hard clay in some places (it took quite a bit of chopping and elbow grease to dig that firepit hole I’ll let you know); and other setting-up-camp hiccups.

 Day 2: Plans & People

 During this embarrassing fail, yet another member of the community hollered a friendly “hello!” from the top of the property.
 We’d been getting these drop in visitors all day – I have truly never come across such a friendly community anywhere!
 So off I stomped, covered in sweat and dirt and stiff from a bad night’s sleep, to meet whoever was there – not exactly a happy camper.

 Werner and his wife Louise had arrived in Suurbraak about 3 years prior, and had camped on the land until they’d gotten a wendy hut, finally progressing to building their house.
 He said seeing our little set up was very nostalgic, and proceeded to share tons of useful information and funny stories of their experiences – a real treasure trove.

 We also met Rasta among the many new faces, a local chap who was looking for work and wanted to know if we needed any help with clearing.
 We thought it’d be a great idea to get a start on the boundary lines in preparation for the fence laying, so we asked him to come back the next day with his friend Jaapie.

 Day 3: Cold Rain & A Hot Shower

 Rasta and Jaapie arrived bright and early, ready to tackle the boundary line with Russ.
 The three of them headed out with tools in hand while I picked up litter (I’m guessing baboons got hold of people’s rubbish bags and tore them apart on our land – there was a whole swath of old rubbish around one area).

-The rocket stove worked pretty well, although it struggled with the damp sticks, and I imagine it’d work much better on flat ground rather than inside the fire pit which I think impeded airflow.
-Still, the stew cooked and was enjoyed by us all.
+The rocket stove worked pretty well, although it struggled with the damp sticks.
+And I imagine it’d work much better on flat ground rather than inside the fire pit – which I think impeded airflow.
+Still, the stew cooked (after several hours of feeding the rocket stove constantly) and was enjoyed by us all.

-We trotted off to their place that evening and had a lovely time – Rose does yoga in the area and Roger is a builder, he had a lot of useful advise and suggestions for us.
-It was great seeing the set up Roger had built – a lovely double storey with outside compost toilet and gas shower with rainwater, and a big stoep overlooking their large happy wild garden.
+We trotted off to their place that evening and had a lovely time – Rose does yoga in the area and Roger is a builder.
+He had a lot of useful advise and suggestions for us.
+It was great seeing the set up Roger had built.
+A lovely double storey with outside compost toilet and gas shower with rainwater, and a big stoep overlooking their large happy wild garden.

 Day 4: A Tour With Werner